The three key food processing trends from Interpack 2017

-At Interpack, Dusseldorf, the world’s largest process and packaging trade show, we asked the global community of food manufacturers to help us answer the question, what will change about food as we move forward to 2030?
-Will we see new ingredients, processes and consumer ethics?
-Here are the top three trends they identified.
+At Interpack 2017, the world’s largest process and packaging trade show, we asked the global community of food manufacturers to help us answer the question, what will change about food as we move forward to 2030?
+We tasked them with writing their solutions on our ‘food wall’, causing a great deal of excitement as visitors jostled to ensure their answer was more prominent than the last.
+Here, we sum up the top three trends they identified.

 Globally, food manufacturers are facing external pressures to investigate how they can improve the nutritional value of their products.
 Therefore, it is no surprise that when asked ‘ what will change about food as we move forward to 2030?’ comments such as ‘No sugar’ or ‘Less salt’ and ‘Low fat’ appeared.
 Many of our favourite products such as the KitKat have already adapted their recipes to meet government guidelines.

 However, there is only so much you can reduce of an ingredient before hindering the taste of the product.
 So, what is the next step for manufacturers in this position?
 Click here to find out how changing the way you process ingredients can have a dramatic difference on your end product’s traffic light system without compromising on taste.